 Modern Applications and Notable Designs

 The tandem landing gear configuration continued to find niche applications in modern military aircraft.
-The fourth-generation MiG-31, which first flew in 1975, implemented this design with an MTOW of 46,200 kilograms.
+The fourth-generation MiG-31, with a MTOW of 46’200kg and first flight in 1975, implemented this design.
 Like the TSR-2, its landing gear was fuselage-mounted and retracted forward.
-However, its design differed by placing the wheels out of plane with each other, enabling improved rough-field operations.
+However, its design differed by placing the wheels out-of-plane with each other.
+A design feature that improved rough-field operations.
 The MiG-31 remains in active service today, particularly in the Russia-Ukraine conflict.

 The Chinese J-36 Fighter